osv/meteor-paginate-next-prev/src/README.md

 - **limitMin** - Number, default 1;
 - **limit** - Number, default 10.
 Set default limit.
 Can be modified via *setLimit(N)* method;
 - **limitMax** - Number, default 10;
 - **fields** - Object or Function that return object.
-Mongo fields query;
+Limit fields of Mongo query.
+Allowed to specify the inclusion only. e.x. `{foo: 1, bar: 1}`.
+Suppression not allowed (`{foo: 0}`);
 - **onAuth** - Function.
 Check authorization function.
 Should return *true* if access allowed;
 - **onQueryCheck** - Filter processing function.
 You may restrict some queries if need here;
 - **sortsBy** - *required* Array of sorts.
 Used `[0]` as default sorter.
 You can use only one field for sorting.
 So if you need compound sort - use slug field.
 For example for sort: {index: 1, created: -1,} value of slug field may looks like `00001/2016-08-01-12-00-000`.
 Values should be unique for work in correct way.
 Be carefull when you use Date if some of you items may be created in same time.
 Possible fields:
   - **name** - *required*, name of sorter. *setSorter(name)* can change pagination sort;
   - **field** - *required* Mongo's sort field;